Secure Multiple Domains or Subdomains with a Single Certificate

 Keeping track of individual SSL certificates becomes more difficult as the number of domains or subdomains increases.

-Features and Benefits of Multi Domain SSL Certificates
+Benefits of Multi Domain SSL Certificates

 Consolidated Management